 The royal tombs at Songsan-ri

-The types of Baekje tombs discovered include the “stone chamber tomb with a corridor” and the “brick chamber tomb.”
-Tombs No.1 to No.5 are stone chamber tombs with a corridor and domed ceiling, which are the traditional type of Baekje tombs.
-Tomb No. 6 and the Tomb of King Muryeong are brick chamber tombs with a vaulted ceiling – a type of tomb that was popular in China during that period.
-These tombs were built after 475, the year of the capital’s relocation to Ungjin.
-The fact that all the tombs except for two were stone chamber tombs with a corridor suggests that the style and structure of a stone chamber tomb was well organized and established as an exclusive type of tomb for the royal family of Baekje during the Ungjin Period.
+The tombs discovered from the Baekje period include the “stone chamber tomb with a corridor” and the “brick chamber tomb.”
+Tombs No.1 to No.5 are stone chamber tombs with a corridor and domed ceiling, representing the traditional type of Baekje tombs.
+Tomb No. 6 and the Tomb of King Muryeong are brick chamber tombs with a vaulted ceiling, a type popular in China during that period.
+These tombs were constructed after 475, the year of the capital’s relocation to Ungjin.

 How to get rid of the royal tombs in Songsan-ri?